 Getting your Georgia Real Estate License is the first step to becoming a real estate agent in Georgia.
 Nowadays, this process can be done almost entirely online.
 You will still need to take your Georgia real estate license exam in person, but the rest of the process can be completed entirely online!

-This article outlines the process to get your GA Real Estate License in an easy to understand, step-by-step manner.
+This article outlines how to become a real estate agent in Georgia in an easy to understand, step-by-step manner.
 You’ll learn how much it will cost, how long it will take, what is on the exam, and much more.

 Becoming a real estate agent in Georgia is as simple as getting your license, finding a broker sponsor, and getting to work selling real estate!
 As long as you fulfill the below requirements, you are already on your way to your goal.